 Although the aggregate figures presented in this report are a convenient way to track progress, the situation of individual countries within a given region, and across population groups and geographical areas within a country, may vary significantly from regional averages.
 Presenting aggregate figures for all regions also obscures another reality: the lack, in many parts of the world, of adequate data to assess national trends and to inform and monitor the implementation of development policies.

-Increased investments in national data and statistical systems and increased mobilization of international and domestic resources are imperative to meeting this urgent demand.
-The Dubai Declaration, launched at the World Data Forum 2018, calls for increased domestic and international resources and political commitment to strengthen data systems.
-It envisages a demand-driven funding mechanism, under United Nations membership oversight, that can respond quickly and efficiently to the priorities of national statistical systems.
+The Dubai Declaration, launched at the World Data Forum 2018, envisages a demand-driven funding mechanism under United Nations membership oversight that can respond quickly and efficiently to the priorities of national statistical systems.
 New data sources and technologies for data collection and for the integration of various data sources will need to be explored, including through partnerships with civil society, the private sector and academia.
-The integration of geospatial information and statistical data will be particularly important for the production of several indicators.
+The integration of geospatial information and statistical data will be particularly important in this regard.